GhoulofGSG9/Ghouls-Balance-Mod/README.md

         - The Advanced Amory now repairs armor and removes parasite
 - Rebalanced the Supply system
     - Aliens
-        - Have 100 supply per Hive
+        - Have 100 supplies per Hive
         - Supply costs:
             - Hive, Haverster, Cyst and Upgrade Chamber: 0
             - Whip: 15
             - Crag, Shift, Shade and Drifter: 10
     - Marines
-        - Start with 150 supply and get 50 extra supply for each additional Command Chair(CC)
+        - Start with 200 supplies and get 100 extra supplies for each additional Command Chair(CC)
         - Supply costs:
-            - CCs, Extractors and Sentry Battery: 0
+            - CCs, Extractors, Infantry Portal and Sentry Battery: 0
-            - Infantry Portal, Armory and Robotic Factory: 10
+            - Armory and Robotic Factory: 10
             - Phase Gate: 10
             - Adv.
 Armory and ARC Factory: 15 (5 for Upgrade)
             - Observatory, Arms Lab and Protype Lab: 15